ixmaps/IXmapsClient/README.md

 ## Install and build packages

-You will need node and build tools for your OS installed. https://github.com/creationix/nvm seems to work well.
+You will need the iojs version of node and build tools for your OS installed.
+For node installation, https://github.com/creationix/nvm seems to work well.
 Once installed, use `nvm install iojs`

 Then: